wwilliamcook/PYTADL/README.md

 # PYTADL (Python YouTube Audio Downloader)

-PYTADL is intended for use as an information retrieval tool for automatically analysing the audio in a YouTube video.
+PYTADL is intended for use as an information retrieval tool for analysing the audio in a YouTube video.
 It's core functionality is to fetch and return the audio in the form of a numpy array.
+The quality of the resulting audio is substantially lower than that of the original video, though not so degraded as to be unsuitable for processing.

 ## Prerequisites

-Requires `FFmpeg`.
+Requires FFmpeg.
 On Windows, `ffmpeg.exe` must be placed in the same folder as `python.exe` (adding it to `Path` will likely not work).

 Run `python -m pip install -r requirements.txt` to install python dependencies.